OrienteerBAP/Orienteer-Guidebook/initial_data_model_configuration.md

 ##Managing Class Indexes

-To create an index, on a class page, on the **Properties** widget, select properties that you want to be With this widget, you can ...
+To create an index, on a class page, on the **Properties** widget, select properties that you want to be in the index and then click
+With this widget, you can ...
 Indexes http://orientdb.com/docs/last/Indexes.html